-If you are sick, BGs are harder to manage and DKA can be a dangerous reality if you’re needing more insulin than normal while having trouble keeping carbs or fluids down.
+If you are sick, blood glucose levels (BGs) are harder to manage and DKA can be a dangerous reality if you’re needing more insulin than normal while having trouble keeping carbs or fluids down.
 As a result, you should test for ketones more frequently when you are sick.
-In case of lows – especially in situations where you may not have easy access to glucose or are in rapidly changing situations that make blood sugar harder to manage, make sure to have both a current physical form and an active prescription for glucagon.
+In case of lows—especially in situations where you may not have easy access to glucose or are in rapidly changing situations that make blood sugar harder to manage, make sure to have both a current physical form and an active prescription for glucagon.
 It comes in several forms including a nasal spray, autoinjectors, prefilled syringes, or a powder that must be mixed with a liquid before injecting.

 Insulin, syringes, pen needles and pump supplies

 Having backup methods to administer insulin is important in the event of a pump malfunction.

-Testing supplies like a blood glucose meter, lancing device, lancet and test strips, plus sensors if using CGM (continuous glucose monitoring)
+Testing supplies like a blood glucose meter, lancing device, lancet and test strips, plus sensors if using continuous glucose monitoring (CGM)

-In some hospitals, it’s been difficult for patients to have their glucose levels checked hourly because healthcare workers don’t have enough personal protective equipment (masks, gloves, etc) to go in and out of patient rooms that often.
+In some hospitals, it’s been difficult for patients to have their blood glucose levels checked hourly because healthcare workers don’t have enough personal protective equipment (masks, gloves, etc) to go in and out of patient rooms that often.
 Because of this, people with diabetes should be prepared to do their own testing and monitoring of BGs.
 Bringing a backup method for testing aside from your CGM is also recommended in case sensors fail or other malfunctions occur.